paulfoley/Udacity_Nanodegree-Machine_Learning/Finding_Donors-Clustering/README.md

 * `Finding_Charity_Donors.ipynb` - Main project file, an IPython Notbook that contains the analysis for the project.

-* `visuals.py` - A Python script containing visualization code that is run behind-the-scenes.
+* `visuals.py` - A Python script containing visualization code that is run behind the scenes.

 ### Opening the Jupyter Notebook